 In early-September 2016, Australia’s Ambassador to Iran announced that bilateral air services agreement negotiations between the two countries are underway.
 The talks were involving “a couple of airlines”, according to CAPA.

-A couple of weeks later, an Australian business delegation lead by the trade minister, Steven Ciobo, departed to Iran.
-Days ahead of the visit, the Turnbull government reopened Australia’s trade office in Tehran.
+A couple of weeks later, an Australian business delegation led by the trade minister, Steven Ciobo, departed to Iran.
+Days ahead of the visit, the Turnbull government had reopened Australia’s trade office in Tehran.

-During Ciobo’s visit in Iran, three memorandum och understandings (MoUs) were signed with the aim of expanding cooperation in trade and finance.
+During Ciobo’s visit in Iran, three memorandum och understandings (MoUs) were signed with the aim of expanding bilateral trade and finance.

-The business delegation included a number of major Australian companies, and interestingly, the country’s flag carrier Qantas Airways.
-Besides, in October 2016, Iran Air announced its interest to launch flights to Australia once it receives the new aircraft.
+The business delegation included a number of major Australian companies, including the country’s flag carrier Qantas Airways.
+Earlier in October 2016, Iran Air announced its interest to launch flights to Australia once it receives the new aircraft.

-On 2 November 2016, Iran and Australia inked two MoUs on cooperation in the field of aviation in Canberra, Australia’s capital.
-In the MoUs, the two parties underlined their interest in expanding cooperation and mutual relations in air transport.
-The documents also prepare the ground for direct air services between the nations.
+On 2 November 2016, Iran and Australia inked two aviation MoUs on a visit to the Australian capital.
+In the MoUs, the two parties underlined their interest in expanding cooperation and bilateral relations in air transport.
+The documents also prepare ground for direct air services between the two states.

-The most notable part in the agreement is, however, the authorization of performing direct flights between the two countries.
-Direct flights can now be launched between Australia’s Sydney, Brisbane, Melbourne, Perth and Iran’s Tehran, Mashhad, Shiraz and Isfahan.
+The most notable part in the agreement is, however, the authorization of operating direct flights between the two countries.
+Direct flights can now be launched between the Austrian cities Sydney, Brisbane, Melbourne, Perth and Iranian cities Tehran, Mashhad, Shiraz and Isfahan.

 Photo: Qantas Airways